katewhee/networking-course/_labs/tcp-server.md

 ## Overview

 In this lab, you will be building a TCP server that implements your favorite protocol (the same one as the last three labs).
-The individual parts of the lab are outlined below. **This lab will must be done in Python**, but many of the algorithms that you have developed and refined in the previous labs can be reused in this lab.
+The individual parts of the lab are outlined below. **This lab (and all future labs) must be done in Python**, but many of the algorithms that you have developed and refined in the previous labs can be reused in this lab.

 ### Protocol